awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 1. In the **Command parameters** section, specify values for the following parameters, if you want:

    1. \(Optional\) For **Version**, type the version of SSM Agent to install\.
 You can install [older versions](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) of the agent\.
-If you do not specify a version, the service installs the latest version\.
+If you don't specify a version, the service installs the latest version\.

    1. \(Optional\) For **Allow Downgrade**, choose **true** to install an earlier version of SSM Agent\.
 If you choose this option, you must specify the [earlier](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) version number\.
 Choose **false** to install only the newest version of the service\.